huwu55/liri-node-app/README.md

 ![Image of concert-this output](./images/concertThis.png)

-`node liri.js spotify-this-song '<song name here>'` This will show the following information about the song in your terminal/bash window:
+`node liri.js spotify-this-song '<song name here>'` This will show the following information about the song in the terminal/bash window:

 * Artist(s)
 * The song's name